 Are There Rules About How the Property and Debts are Divided?

 Property division is based on making an equitable distribution of the property that is just and proper in all circumstances.
-When determining what constitutes a just and proper division of property, the court will use their best judgement and discretion.
-It should be noted that an equitable division of the property does not necessarily mean an equal distribution.
+When determining what constitutes a just and proper division of property, the court will use its best judgment and discretion.
+It should be noted that an equitable division of property does not necessarily mean equal distribution.

 While property acquired or earned during the marriage is usually treated differently than property a spouse owned separately before the marriage, the overall distribution is still based on an equitable distribution of property.